 “My trays used to crack when I used those cleaning tabs to soak it in.
 I started using my water flosser to clean the trays after that and they always looked like new every time and had no issue with cracking.”

 We don’t know why this would be the case, but it is something to watch out for if you are planning to get Invisalign.
+When you start treatment, have a plan in place for cleaning your Invisalign trays.

 What Can You Do If Your Invisalign Tray Cracks?